TheRoccoB/cloudflared-vps-lockdown/README.md

 ## Prerequisites

-* Free cloudflare account with a custom domain attached.
+* Free (or paid) cloudflare account with a custom domain attached.
 * A new VPS instance (DigitalOcean Droplet, Hetzner Cloud, etc).
 * Cloudflared not installed.
 * You can log in from your local box `ssh root@<server-ip>` with SSH keys (not password).